NOAA Miami Regional Library at AOML

 Note: For access to years prior to 1975, please contact the library.

-The Web of Science provides seamless access to current and retrospective multidisciplinary information from approximately 8,500 of the most prestigious, high impact research journals in the world.
+Access the world’s leading scholarly literature in the sciences, social sciences, arts, and humanities and examine proceedings of international conferences, symposia, seminars, colloquia, workshops, and conventions.
 Web of Science also provides a unique search method, cited reference searching, to track citations to publications.
 Users can navigate forward and backward through the literature, searching all disciplines and time spans to uncover all information relevant to their research.
-Web of Science includes the following family of databases: Science Citation Index, Book Citation Index, Current Contents Connect and Journal Collection Reports.
+Web of Science includes the following family of databases: Science Citation Index, Book Citation Index, Current Contents Connect, SciELO Citation Index, and Journal Citation Reports.
 Once you register your personal password and id they can be used on the following: WOS, Researcher ID, Endnote and Endnote Web.